-Best Things to Do in Vermont in Summer: Soak Up the Outdoors, Arts and Culture
+Best Things to Do in Vermont in Summer

 May 26, 2022

 Looking for things to do this summer in Vermont?

 Let’s face it, summer in Vermont is short.
-Over the next three months, you can make the most of your Vermont summer by exploring swimming holes, hiking trails, bike paths, festivals, music, arts and culture.
+Make the most of your Vermont summer by exploring swimming holes, hiking trails, bike paths, festivals, music, arts and culture.

 Things to Do in Vermont this Summer

 Get Outside on Bike Paths and Trails

 In Vermont’s summer and fall months, you can choose from hundreds of miles of bike paths, gravel routes, and easy and challenging trails.
 Whether you want to bike along scenic Lake Champlain on the Burlington Bike Path/Island Line Trail or opt for more rural paths along the Lamoille Valley Rail Trail in Cambridge, you can’t go wrong.
 For mountain biking, Kingdom Trails is always a top pick.
 If you’re looking to pedal off-the-beaten-path, try Saxon Hill Bike Trails in Essex Junction, Pine Hill Park in Rutland, Blueberry Lake trails in Warren, Catamount Outdoor Center in Williston, Slate Valley Trails in Poultney, or Ascutney Trails in Windsor.

 Art, Music and Beauty at Shelburne Museum